Sud0-AP/ai_nft_minter/README.md

 ## Getting Started

-Follow these instructions to get a copy of the project up and running on your local machine.
+This project was set up using [Alchemy's Create Web3 Dapp](https://createweb3dapp.alchemy.com/), which makes it incredibly easy to bootstrap a new Web3 project with all the necessary tools and configurations.

 ### Prerequisites